Drug and Alcohol in the Community

 How to Get Help for Drug or Alcohol Misuse

 If you or a loved one is struggling with alcohol or drug misuse, help is available and recovery is possible.
-You can contact a caring admissions navigator with American Addiction Centers (AAC) for free at .
+You can contact a caring admissions navigator with American Addiction Centers (AAC) free at .
 They will answer any questions you may have and help you understand treatment options.
 You can also check your health insurance coverage using the form below or contact free substance abuse hotline numbers.

 * https://www.theguardian.com/business/2020/may/28/us-job-losses-unemployment-coronavirus [theguardian.com]

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.

 While we are unable to respond to your feedback directly, we'll use this information to improve our online help.